aruncveli/id2223-project/README.md

 indices, to train and validate a Long Short-Term Memory (LSTM) neural network model.
 The model is designed to predict the exchange rate for upto the next seven days, providing valuable insights into future currency movements.
 By utilizing hyperparameter tuning and sequence modeling, this project aims to achieve high prediction accuracy and reliability.
-The results are visualized using a [static dashboard](https://aruncveli.github.io/id2223-project/) hosted at GitHub pages, intending to offer a comprehensive view of the generated insights.
+The results are visualized using a [static dashboard](https://aruncveli.github.io/id2223-project/) hosted on GitHub pages, intending to offer a comprehensive view of the generated insights.

 ## Data